 Based on this quote, it looks like the expression meant ‘to be bankrupt’ at that time.
 This differs from the way it’s used today, which is ‘being in a dilemma.’

 So then, when did this phrase start to be used with its modern meaning?
 The earliest I could it in print is from The Advertiser newspaper, 1930, where it reads:

 “After that we were between a rock and a hard place.
 There was a lot of unpleasantness with Mr. Romanes, but by and by we see’d we couldn’t do nothing by fighting each other, so we shared out the grub, and took what we each thought was the best road off . . . mantelpiece.”

-- I don’t know if I should eat spaghetti or pizza for dinner.
-Since I can’t seem to decide which to have, I guess you could say I’m between a rock and a hard place.
+- Should I eat the leftover spaghetti or pizza in the fridge?
+It’s a tough choice!
+To use a proverb, I guess you could say I’m caught between a rock and a hard place.

-- Mike made a scheduling error.
-He accidentally set up an important doctor’s appointment on the same day as his son’s first soccer game at school!
-So now he’s between a rock and a hard place.
+- Regrettably, Mike has accidentally set up an important doctor’s appointment on the same day as his son’s first soccer game at school!
+He’s now stuck between a rock and a hard place.
 Will he cancel the doctor’s appointment, or will he miss his son’s first soccer game?

 Note: The origin of some sayings and phrases are not known.
 However, you can still get an idea for how old they.
 How?
 Because the quotes on the idiom’s page are typically the oldest I can find.
 Take this phrase for example.
 The earliest appearance of it in print is 1921, so we know it’s at least about 100 years old.